LIGHTWRIGHT 6 ADDRESSES AND VECTORWORKS

 Many users run into problems when sharing addresses between Vectorworks® and Lightwright® 6.
 Here is some information that should help you make Data Exchange work easily with addresses.

-Both Vectorworks and Lightwright have three data fields that contain address information:
+Both Vectorworks and Lightwright have data fields that contain address information:

 These three fields are always linked together, so changing any one automatically changes the others and the data is always valid.
 You can enter the Address in either absolute or universe format, and Lightwright will display it using whatever format is active in Setup/Address Format (which you can change at any time)